 UIW is committed to providing educational opportunities to students from all backgrounds, regardless of financial means.
 More than 90 percent of UIW students receive some sort of financial assistance, and there are literally thousands of grants and scholarships available to students of all majors.

-Click here to visit the website for the Office of Financial Assistance.
+Visit the website for the Office of Financial Assistance.

-First-time freshman students are automatically considered for merit scholarships as part of their application.
+First-time freshman students are automatically considered for academic scholarships as part of their application.
 These scholarships are awarded based on a combination of GPA and SAT/ACT scores.
 UIW will use the highest test score to determine scholarships, so students who have tested multiple times should submit all score results to receive the highest possible scholarship.

 UIW offers an additional $2,000 per year scholarship for any student graduating from a Catholic high school.
 There is not a separate application for this award.
 Accepted students from Catholic high schools will automatically receive the scholarship.